 Optmyzr’s Rule Based Optimizations recently added the ability to integrate with any 3rd party data through Google spreadsheets.
 By connecting call conversion data, CRM data, internal business data, or data about pretty much anything else, advertisers can now build some really cool optimizations of their own.
 Even the classic Bid By Weather use case that has been so heavily promoted through AdWords Scripts can now be implemented by advertisers using Optmyzr without writing any code.

-Automatically Put Raw AdWords Data In a Spreadsheet
+Automatically Put Raw Google Ads Data In a Spreadsheet

-The script can fetch multiple AdWords reports and add them as different spreadsheets or different tabs in the same spreadsheet.
+The script can fetch multiple ads reports and add them as different spreadsheets or different tabs in the same spreadsheet.

 How to Use the Script